 For more information visit the Honda consumer website in Japan

 Note: Pre-production Vezel models and accessories for the Japan market shown in this story, including features, specifications, launch timing, and availability, is subject to change without notice.
 Future European market HR-V launch timing and availability is subject to change without notice.

-News source, photos and video courtesy of Honda Motor Co., Ltd., and Honda Access Corp.
+News sources and photos courtesy of Honda Motor Co., Ltd., and Honda Access Corp.
 Additional news source from Honda Motor Europe Ltd.